Angular vs React - Detailed Comparison

 Inside of demo.component.ts, we’ll start implementing our simple two-way binding application.
 We’ll define a simple message that should start with a default message and later on be changed and displayed on the view.
 The @component defines the metadata of the component.
 The selector is the custom HTML name we’ll use to include this component.
 We’ll add a message variable inside of the demo component class and define its type as a string.
 Inside of the ngOnInit method, we’ll give it a default value. ngOnInit is a life cycle method that executes before the component is mounted, we can also use the constructor for this purpose, they will both give the same result for this application.

 Next, we’ll create the HTML, we’ll use an H1 tag to display the current value of the message variable.
 The double braces are used to interpolate the value of the message.
 We’ll also create a form without an action, which consists of a label and an input field of type text.
 To create a two-way binding, we need to use ngModel which will allow us to change the value of the message variable and then the name property will display the value of the variable inside of the input field.
 So before we type anything, it should have the default value “Hello” written into it.

 To finalize this mini-app, we need to include the app-demo component inside of the app.component.html which is the main component of our application, and actually, include the FormsModule inside of app.module.ts to be able to use ngModel.

 Now, when we save and head back to the browser, we’ll find our application running with two-way binding.

-Angular, in fact, offers 3 methods of binding, not just one.
+Angular, in fact, offer 3 methods of binding, not just one.
 Each one is demonstrated in one line of this snippet.